-ACAUTION: When not in use, place tool on its side on a stable surface where it will not cause a tripping or falling hazard.
+A CAUTION: When not in use, place tool on its side on a stable surface where it will not cause a tripping or falling hazard.
 Some tools with large battery packs will stand upright on the battery pack but may be easily knocked over.

 • The label on your tool may include the following symbols.
-The ie label on your tool may include the following symbols.
-The mbols and their definitions are as follows:
+The symbols and their definitions are as follows:

-Syrribois and their definitions are as ioliovva.

 Vvolts Aamperes

 Hzhertz Wwatts

-min minutes $\sim$ or ACalternating
+min minutes $\sim$ or ACalternating current

-=== or DC direct current current
+=== or DCdirect current abla or AC/DCalternating

-U Class I Construction $\sim$ or AC/DCalternating
+🙂 Class I Construction or direct current

-(grounded) or direct

-□Class II Construction current

-(double insulated) n o no load
+(grounded) n o no load speed

+Class II Construction nrated speed

+(double insulated) Bearthing terminal

-/min per minute speed
+/min per minute ▲safety alert symbol

-BPM beats per minute nrated
+BPM beats per minute Avisible radiation

-IPMimpacts per minute speed

-RPMrevolutions per ⊕earthing
+IPM impacts per minute RPMrevolutions per

-minute terminal

-sfpm surface feet ♠safety alert
+sfpm surface feet per minute minute

-per minute symbol

 SPM strokes per minute